Bottle-FeedingSkip to the navigation

 You may have the following concerns about bottle-feeding your baby:

 - When do I feed my baby?
 The length of time between feedings varies depending on the amount of formula your baby drank during the previous feeding.
 Most 2-week-old babies drink about every 2 hours.
 Older babies often drink more formula at each feeding.
 They often drink a bottle every 4 hours during the day.
 Sometimes they go 8 hours or longer between feedings at night.
 As you get to know your baby, you will be able to recognize his or her signs of hunger and fullness.

 - When can I start feeding my baby solid foods?
-At 6 months of age, you can start offering some solid foods to your baby.
+At about 6 months of age, you can start offering some solid foods to your baby.
+Some babies may be ready for solid foods at 4 or 5 months.
+Ask your health care provider when you can start feeding your baby solid foods.
 Gradually introduce new foods as you reduce the amount of formula.
 For more information, see the topic Weaning.

 Promoting Healthy Growth and Development